autowarefoundation/autoware.universe/planning/behavior_velocity_template_module/README.md

 ## Template

-A template for behavior velocity modules based off the behavior_velocity_speed_bump_module.
+A template for behavior velocity modules based on the behavior_velocity_speed_bump_module.

 # Autoware Behavior Velocity Module Template

 ## `Scene`
 ### `TemplateModule` Class

-The `TemplateModule` class is a fundamental part of the Autoware behavior velocity planner framework, responsible for defining the behavior and functionality of a scene module.
-It consists of both declarations in `scene.hpp` and implementations in `scene.cpp`.

-The `TemplateModule` class serves as the foundation for creating a scene module within the Autoware behavior velocity planner.
+The `TemplateModule` class serves as a foundation for creating a scene module within the Autoware behavior velocity planner.
 It defines the core methods and functionality needed for the module's behavior.
 You should replace the placeholder code with actual implementations tailored to your specific behavior velocity module.
 #### Constructor

-- The constructor for `TemplateModule` takes the essential parameters to create a module: `module_id`, `logger`, and `clock`.
+- The constructor for `TemplateModule` takes the essential parameters to create a module: `const int64_t module_id`, `const rclcpp::Logger & logger`, and `const rclcpp::Clock::SharedPtr clock`.
 These parameters are supplied by the `TemplateModuleManager` when registering a new module.
 Other parameters can be added to the constructor, if required by your specific module implementation.

 #### `modifyPathVelocity` Method